2011 Popular Front of India social justice conference: Inauguration

-The State seminar organised by Manipur State unit Popular Front of India was attended by its president Mufti Arshad Hussain, NEC member of the Front Prof P Koya, former Manipur Human Rights Commission Member Ng Nongyai, Lilong Haoreibi College Lecturer, Hueiyen Lanpao daily editor M Shivdutta Luwang and Sharmila Kanba Lup convenor Janaki devi as the presidium members.

-SJC flagged off at Ramlila Maidan

-Day 1: ANDREW
+Conference events

+26 November

-Delhi's Ramlila Maidan, the same ground where Anna Hazare addressed his "anti-corruption" supporters, witnessed the inauguration of this Conference that focuses on the wider concept of Social Justice for all Indians.
-The Chairman of the Popular Front of India, Mr. E M Abdul Rahiman, flagged off the first day of the two-day conference.
+The Chairman of the Popular Front of India, E M Abdul Rahiman, flagged off the first day of the two-day conference.

 The showcase of the day was the Milli Convention christened "Together for Empowerment".
-In his Inaugural speech by the Fathehpuri Shahi Imam, Mufthi Muhammed Mukharram, underlined the fact of continued exploitation of Muslims in India, irrespective of political party.
+In his inaugural speech by the Fathehpuri Shahi Imam, Mufthi Muhammed Mukharram, underlined the fact of continued exploitation of Muslims in India, irrespective of political party.